gpuweb/cts/src/webgpu/api/validation/capability_checks/features/README.txt

-Test every method or option that shouldn't be valid without an feature enabled.
+Test every method or option that shouldn't be valid without a feature enabled.

 - x= that feature {enabled, disabled}